Lis Smith: 2010s

-2017–2020 Pete Buttigieg presidential campaign
+2020 Pete Buttigieg presidential campaign

-Smith met Pete Buttigieg on the recommendations of Axelrod and O’Malley when he was considering running for Democratic National Committee chair in 2017 and became a consultant for the campaign.
-She ran his campaign publicly by courting the national political press, a technique she further honed during Buttigieg's 2020 presidential campaign.
+Smith met Pete Buttigieg on the recommendations of Axelrod and O'Malley when he was considering running for Democratic National Committee chair in 2017 and became a consultant for the campaign.
+She served as senior advisor for his 2020 presidential run, steering his campaign publicly by courting the national political press, a technique she further honed during Buttigieg's 2020 presidential campaign.
 Smith was credited with implementing a campaign strategy that emphasized one-on-one interactions between Buttigieg and the press which helped raise his profile from the mayor of the fourth-largest Indiana city to a top-tier presidential candidate.
 Smith's strategy also emphasized saturation in unconventional settings, such as "West Wing" fan podcasts.
 She later modeled a New Hampshire bus trip off of John McCain's Straight Talk Express during his 2000 presidential campaign in which reporters were invited on board to travel and question the candidate.

 The Buttigieg campaign launched Smith, and her "hard-nosed New York-style," to national celebrity in the Democratic Party.
 Her role in the campaign was explored by the 2021 documentary film Mayor Pete.
 Business Insider considered her to be one of the 10 most powerful women running the 2020 presidential campaigns.
 She has been included in Fortune's 40 Under 40 in Government and Politics, and Crain's list of the 50 Most Powerful Women in New York.

+2020s

 In 2020, Smith was one of six political experts named as fellows by the Georgetown Institute of Politics and Public Service.
 She was a senior advisor on Corey Johnson's 2021 campaign for New York City Comptroller, and raised $3.5 million in funds for a PAC supporting Andrew Yang's 2021 mayoral campaign.

-2021–present

 In 2021, Smith worked closely with then-governor Andrew Cuomo, and advised him on how to respond to the sexual harassment allegations against him.
 A report by New York Attorney General Letitia James showed that Smith was working behind the scenes to protect Cuomo from the allegations.
 In 2022, Smith became a communications adviser for Michigan State Senator Mallory McMorrow.

 Smith authored the 2022 book Any Given Tuesday: A Political Love Story.
 It was written over a period of 18 months, and covers her life and political career.
 The book was praised for its insight into the personal and political fortunes of politicians she advised.
 Philip Elliott of Time praised its transparency and wrote that it "may just rewrite the template for what a political memoir can be."
 Lloyd Green, writing for The Guardian, called it "breezy and informative."
 Some critics felt that it minimized her role in discrediting the sexual assault allegations against Cuomo.

 In March 2024, the Democratic National Committee selected Smith to lead communications, opposition research and legal challenges as part of a team focused on combatting independent and third-party candidates in the 2024 presidential election.
 In July 2025, The New York Times reported that Smith was an advisor for Majority Democrats.